How to Leverage the IF Function in Google Sheets for Conditional Logic

 Combining the IF Function with Other Google Sheets Functions

-Combining the IF function with other Google Sheets functions unlocks powerful capabilities for data manipulation and analysis.
+Combining the IF function with other functions in Google Sheets unlocks powerful capabilities for data manipulation and analysis.
 By integrating IF with functions like VLOOKUP, SUM, ISNUMBER, and ISTEXT, you can create advanced formulas that dynamically respond to multiple conditions, automate complex tasks, and enhance your spreadsheet's versatility.

 Using IF with Logical Operators

-Using the IF function with logical operators like AND, OR, and NOT in Google Sheets allows for more nuanced decision-making, enabling you to evaluate multiple conditions simultaneously for enhanced data analysis.
+Using the IF function with logical operators like AND, OR, and NOT in Google Sheets allows for more nuanced decision-making, enabling you to evaluate as many logical expressions as needed to determine if at least one of them is true, enhancing the efficiency of IF statements in spreadsheet formulas.

 • The hourly rate is less than or equal to $20.